tc39/proposal-arraybuffer-transfer/README.md

 `ArrayBuffer`s may be transferred and detached by HTML's serialization algorithms, but there lacks a programmatic JS API for the same expressivity.
 A programmatic API is useful for programming patterns such as transferring ownership of `ArrayBuffer`s, optimized reallocations (i.e. `realloc` semantics), and fixing resizable `ArrayBuffer`s into fixed-length ones.
 This proposal fills out this expressivity by adding new methods to `ArrayBuffer.prototype`.

 This proposal is spun out of the [resizable buffers proposal](https://github.com/tc39/proposal-resizablearraybuffer/issues/113).
-At the time of spinng out, resizable buffers was Stage 3, and this proposal is demoted to Stage 2.
+At the time of spinning out, resizable buffers was Stage 3, and this proposal was demoted to Stage 2.

 ## API